 Thanks to our friends at ShareAction who lent him a share, Dave Richards from the London Cladding Action Group attended developer Barratt’s AGM on 13 October.
 The meeting was held on a hybrid physical/virtual basis with a small number of other shareholders in attendance, able to speak directly to the Barratt Board of Directors.

-This is a guide to the McPartland-Smith amendments to the Building Safety Bill, as at 27 July 2021.
+This is a guide to the McPartland-Smith amendments to the Building Safety Bill, as at 12 November 2021.
 We recommend that you read it together with the amendments.
 Many thanks to Liam Spender for providing this helpful summary.

 For some years we have been aware of, and faced directly, issues in the opaque residential building insurance regime.
 There has long appeared to be evidence of cartel-like behaviour by the Insurers, with apparent conflicts of interest between Freeholders, Brokers, and Insurers, meaning the building insurance, that leaseholders are forced to pay for, is not and has never been fair or fit for purpose.